Mayank-1336/SCM_PR18/README.md

 # SCM_PR18
 IMAGE GALLERY WITH FILTERS
 TEAM MEMBERS ARE :
  MANPREET (2310992144)- DEVELOPER AND TESTER
  MANYA (2310992146) - MANAGER
  MAAYANK (2310992149) - DEVELOPER
 we are Creating an image gallery project of CHITKARA UNIVERSITY, using HTML, CSS, and JavaScript can be a fun and educational endeavor.
-Here's a breakdown of some features you might want to include:

 1. **Basic Structure:**
    - Set up the basic HTML structure with a container for the gallery and individual containers for each image.